Elena Labkovsky, Ph.D. BCIA-EEG

 The specific areas include disorders and conditions associated with changes in the brain functioning as a result of developmental issues, genetics, trauma, infection, poisoning, etc., and they include:

 - Attachment disorder;

 - Tourette’s syndrome and other Tic Disorders, and others.

-I also have an extensive clinical experience working with patients in minimally conscious state, vegetative state, “locked-in syndrome,” and coma after sever brain traumas.
+I also have extensive clinical experience working with patients in a minimally conscious state, vegetative state, “locked-in syndrome,” and coma after severe brain traumas.
 I received my Master’s and Doctoral degrees in Psychology from St. Petersburg State University, Russia.
 I continued my education and specialized in Clinical Neuropsychology at Moscow University and later completed my post-doctoral training at Northwestern University, Institute of Neuroscience.

 My clinical philosophy could be described in two statements.
 First, I believe that every patient can be helped.
 A combination of international training and long-term experience helps me to implement this belief.
 It is a matter of a correct and timely diagnosis, and tailored treatment to achieve success in helping a patient to overcome a psychological/neuropsychological deficit.